cjdbarlow/Part-One/airway_and_alveolar_anatomy.md

 ###Respiratory Zone
 The **remaining 7 divisions** make up the **respiratory zone**.
 This region:
 * Makes up the majority of lung volume
-All non-anatomical dead space volume is in the respiratory zone, and is **~3L** (FRC) at rest
+All non-anatomical dead space volume is in the respiratory zone, and is **~30ml.kg<sup>-1</sup>** (FRC) at rest
-* Blood supply to is via the pulmonary circulation
+* Blood supply is via the pulmonary circulation
-* Gas flow in the respiratory zone is slow due to the exponential increase in cross-sectional area with each airway division
+* Gas flow in the terminal respiratory zone is slowdue to the exponential increase in cross-sectional area with each airway division
-  * Diffusion is the predominant mechanism of gas movement.
+  * Diffusion is the predominant mechanism of gas movement

 ##Alveolus
 The alveolus is optimised for gas exchange: